SURFscz/pam-weblogin/doc/protocol.md

 ### Authentication UI
 The authentication UI corresponds to the challenge url in the response above.
-It should allow the user to log in, and when they have logged in, show a PIN number to be entered in their terminal.
+It should allow the user to log in, on succesful authenticiation, show a PIN number that the user needs to enter in their terminal.

 How authentication is managed, is implementation dependent.
-The server could simply have a local database, could implement social logins (Google, Apple) or use external authentication from an identity federation based on OpenID Connect or SAML2.
+The server could simply have a local database, could implement social logins (Google, Apple) or use external authentication from an identity federation based on OIDC or SAML2.

 ### Check pin endpoint
 To check an entered pin, send a request to the `/check-pin` endpoint with the following members: